A SMILE IN THE SKY...

-Part One, is called: Nothing is Impossible.
+Part One, is called: To believe is Not to Know.

 Do forgive the vulgar language at times...
 You see this is not only a mystery, it is a very, very human novel.
-I like to think we might be flawed, but fabulous

 for a bit of enjoyment for now... and a smile, I present to YOU: